 But don't fret; you can still enjoy the umami flavor by choosing the low-sodium version, such as tamari.
 It is similar to soy sauce but typically gluten-free (it's worth double checking if you have celiac disease and are strictly gluten-free).

 Instead of using soy sauce, you can give your sushi and sashimi an extra hint of spicy flavor by pairing it with a small amount of wasabi, which offers one-tenth of sodium found in one teaspoon of salt.

 If you are not into extra flavorings, consider eating a slice or two of pickled ginger served with sushi and sashimi.
 Traditionally, pickled ginger is eaten between different kinds of sushi to give your taste buds a cleanse to experience the full-bodied flavors from the subsequent sushi pieces.

 Watch out for mercury

-Fish undoubtedly provides an abundance of nutrients, but it is best to avoid eating raw fish while pregnant.
-You may want to go for sushi selections that offer fish with lower concentrations of mercury, such as salmon, Atlantic and Pacific mackerel, especially if you're breastfeeding, as the mercury in fish can pass through breast milk in small amounts.
+Fish undoubtedly provides abundant nutrients, but it is best to avoid eating raw fish while pregnant.
+You may want to go for sushi selections that offer fish with lower mercury concentrations, such as salmon, Atlantic and Pacific mackerel, especially if you're breastfeeding, as the mercury in fish can pass through breast milk in small amounts.
 Additionally, you would want to keep your fish and seafood consumption between 8 and 12 ounces per week.